We are closed Good Friday and Easter Monday.

 Monday 28th December 2020 Morrisons Pharmacy, Teesside Retail Park open 10:00 - 16:00

 New Year Day 01 01 2021 - Boots Teesside Park open 10:00 - 14:00 and 14:30 - 16:00

 Repeat Prescription requests are currently taking up to 72 hours to process.

-Flu Vaccinations for patients aged 50 - 64 - please see message below from public health
+Flu Vaccinations for patients aged 50 - 64 - vaccinations from December 2020

 We now ask all patients attending a face to face appointment to wear a face covering

 We suggest this new measure to protect yourself and our staff.
 Face coverings do not need to be a surgical mask and a simple use of a scarf is acceptable.
 We understand that babies and young children may not be able to wear a face covering therefore we would not expect this.

 Also where possible please attend your face to face appointment on your own when entering the building.
 Thank you